- Loaded with intuitive tech

 The 2020 Audi Q5 is a luxury crossover so popular that some drivers may have a hard time finding theirs in a parking lot.

-We score the latest version of the Q5 at 6.8 out of 10 on account of its subtle good looks, its terrific technology, and a classy overall feel.
+We score the latest version of the Q5 at 6.5 out of 10 for its subtle good looks, its terrific technology, and a classy overall feel.
 It may not be as evocative as its Jaguar or Mercedes-Benz competition, but the Q5 wants for little in either Premium, Premium Plus, or Prestige trim levels.
 (Read more about how we rate cars.)

 The base Q5 puts 248 horsepower to all four wheels to good effect, so it was hard to imagine needing the 349-hp SQ5 until we drove one.
 With its buttoned-down suspension and 8-speed automatic transmission, the SQ5 delivers scorching, but refined, performance.

 This year’s new hybrid is a smooth, efficient operator, at least until its gas engine fires up.